nicolafavero/blog_source/pelican/content/run-a-pelican-blog.markdown

 This script performs the following actions

     * It initializes git in the local repository, adding the source repository as a remote with the name `origin`
-    * If you are using the versioning and you decided to use Git Flow, it initializes this last one, creating the `develop` branch.
+    * If you are using the versioning and you decided to use Git Flow TODO(when is this decided?), it initializes this last one, creating the `develop` branch.
     * Clones the https://github.com/getpelican/pelican-plugins repository
     * Clones the https://github.com/getpelican/pelican-themes repository
     * Creates the deploy directory which is a local clone one of the deploy repository